 Reasons for the bond sell-off to continue

-- Federal Reserve Chairman Ben S. Bernanke laid out possibilities for reducing the $85 billion in monthly bond purchases supporting the economy.
+- The Federal Reserve Chairman laid out possibilities for reducing monthly bond purchases supporting the economy.
 This cut-back in central back spending will push actual and expected interest rates higher and continue to pressure bond price downwards as investors demand higher yields

-- Bond funds saw $62 billion of withdrawals as money market mutual fund assets rose by $8 billion during the last month.
+- Bond funds saw tens of billions of withdrawals as money market mutual fund assets rose to record highs during the last month.
 Investors often retreat to money market mutual funds during times of financial stress, accepting lower yields compared with bonds in exchange for higher liquidity.
 This is a red flag for the bond market, particularly if the trend continues

 Why the current fall in bond prices may only be temporary

 - Bond bulls see the higher rates as a buying opportunity and current fall in prices as a temporary pull back driven by market and investor over reactions